Ahmad-Zaky/folio_okapi_local_environment/README.md

 - Here are the examples recorded in the playlist:
     1. **Run okapi from IDE with one module from IDE**:
         - here we will not use the automation script.
-        - we will run `okapi` from the IDE (Intillij), and use postman to attach a module (mod-users) to it.
+        - we will run `okapi` from the IDE (IntelliJ), and use postman to attach a module (mod-users) to it.
         - we go through the `okapi` 3 steps to add a module (Register, Deploy, Install (Enable)).
         - each step will be handled through postman api request.
         - the reason we did this example is to show to you how slow the process is to to do it manually, and also a way to explain how to do it from the first place.